Rileyh2/Simple-S3-React-Lab/README.md

 }
 ```

+Make sure that you are keeping the `/*` at the end of the resource to allow
+all parts of the bucket to be accessed.

 ## Reccommended - Creating an IAM user that can be used with the AWS CLI

 In order to get into the best habits of creating roles that only have the access they need,